xfathurrahman/env-app-docker-compose/README.md

 - change ur env variables if needed
 # 3. docker compose up

-note : if u want to renew ur data, just delete the folder mysql and nginx-proxy-manager folder and run docker-compose up again
+note : if u want to renew ur data, just delete the mysql and nginx-proxy-manager folder and run docker-compose up again